ADI Training Cost UK 2026: GBP1,500-3,000+ to Become an Instructor

 Between passing part 2 and passing part 3, you can apply for a trainee licence (also known as a pink licence) which allows you to teach paying learners for a maximum of 6 months.
 The DVSA fee for the trainee licence is GBP140.
 Many trainees use this period to build hours and earn some income while preparing for part 3.

-7. Enhanced DBS check (around GBP46)
+7. Enhanced DBS check (GBP49.50 plus admin)

 Required as part of the application.
 The DVSA processes the DBS check through a vetted supplier.